rdmorganiser/rdmorganiser.github.io/en/software.md

 * Aggregation of the given information into textual views (e.g. structured for data management plans to be used in proposals for Horizon 2020)
 * Time line of all tasks to be done regarding data management
 * Notifications about upcoming (predefined) events
-* Overview summarizing different projects,  for e.g. information about required IT-resources
+* Overview summarizing different projects, e.g. information about required IT-resources
 * Interfaces to external services or data models (e.g. CERIF)

 Setup and operation
 -------------------

 We pay special attention to making RDMO easily installable and customisable, so that institutions like research institutes, libraries and university groups can adapt it for their work.
 This includes:

 * Complete customisation of the user interface
     * Corporate design